 As you prepare to publish your site, use this list to ensure everything is ready for visitors and search engines.

-Tip: To get the perspective of a few friends or colleagues before launching, set and share a site password.
+To get the perspective of a few friends or colleagues before publishing, set and share a site password.

 Step 1 - Perfect your site's design and style

 - Set your site title (always) and add a logo (optional).
 Logos replace site titles, but the site title will still appear in other places, like search results.

 - Review your style tweaks to ensure fonts, colors, spacing, and other details are consistent and reflect your brand.
 For tips, see Choosing the right fonts and colors.

 - If privacy is important to your visitors, consider adding a cookie banner, and check that your policies are easy to find.

 - Add a custom favicon, the image that displays in browser tabs.
 If you don't have one yet, you can always upload one later.

 Step 2 - Finalize your pages